-Stephen directs and teaches in the Educational Leadership Specialization of the PhD in Educational Studies program.
+Stephen directs and teaches in the Educational Leadership and Human Development and Learning specializations of the PhD in Educational Studies program.
 He is a recognized educational leader with over 30 years of experience as an assistant superintendent, principal, and teacher.
 His areas of expertise include leadership development, curriculum, assessment, instructional design, organizational development, systems thinking, team building, strategic planning, and executive coaching.

 Gould served as chair of the Professional Development Committee for the Massachusetts Elementary School Principals Association (MESPA) for over 10 years and was instrumental in developing MESPA's Principal Certification Program as well as their Doctoral Program Partnership with Boston College.

 He has been a frequent workshop presenter, consultant and executive coach for MESPA, the National Institute for School Leaders (NISL), and the Ikeda Center.
 In a parallel life, Stephen is a song writer, composer and djembe player.

 In academic year 2013-2014, Steve traveled to Kuwait to advise the Ministry of Education and work with school leaders to improve schools.
 The majority of the work is focused on helping 500 K-12 Kuwaiti school leaders better understand and implement collaborative approaches to improving teaching, learning, and leading.

 See Steve’s conversation with the Ikeda Center for Peace, Learning, and Dialogue, about the many connections between music and leadership.